bcpd/mothursnake/README.md

 <br />

 #### Additional features
 * Incorporate reporting functionality.
-For an example, see [ARMOR]( https://github.com/csoneson/ARMOR
+For an example, see [ARMOR](https://github.com/csoneson/ARMOR).
-* Expand to V1-V3 and ITS amplicons
+* Expand to V1-V3 and ITS amplicons.